 For example, you may have your work calendar on Outlook.
 Your team's shared calendar with everyone's OOO days is also on Outlook.
 Your personal calendar is on Google Calendar.
 And, then you are using iCal on your iPhone for adding and responding to meeting invites on the go on your iPhone since Microsoft still doesn't have a standalone Outlook Calendar app.

-Having to view multiple calendars in different places can create a ton of problems, such as running late to meetings, double-booking yourself, and forgetting about a meeting altogether.
+Having to view multiple calendars in different places can create a ton of problems, such as running late, overlapping meetings, and forgetting about a meeting altogether.